 To mitigate negative stress, we could analyze workload data for imbalances and distribute evenly, senior leaders could model taking time off, we could offer Communities of Practice (POC) where peers can connect and vent, or build a protocol to proactively identify when an employee is about to reach the tipping point of stress (by self report, managers, peers, and HR) and implement programs to de escalate.

-We create health and wellbeing for start up employees when we proactively create an environment where stress is managed intentionally in their service.
+We create health and wellbeing for Startup founders and employees when we proactively create an environment where stress is managed intentionally in their service.

 Conclusion

 We have an opportunity to shift how we address mental health within organizations.
-To date, the story has been centered around reactive problem solving and risk mitigation.
-The larger, more complete story is about building positive health and wellbeing for employees.
-If we create systems of practice that appropriately balance 1) building health, 2) supporting needs, and 3) providing crisis intervention, we will succeed.
+Many organizations are unfortunately centered around reactive problem solving and risk mitigation.
+A more proactive approach is to build positive health and wellbeing for employees upfront.
+If we create a system of practice that appropriately balances 1) building health, 2) supporting needs, and 3) providing crisis intervention, we will succeed and the organization will flourish.

-As HR leaders, we are our employees’ advocates in this shift.
-Let's stand with and for employees by asking the hard questions.
+As HR leaders and managers, we are our employees’ advocates in this shift.
+Let's stand with our employees and proactively prioritize employee health and wellbeing.